Children taking the RainReach Pledge

 Our Mission is Education of Children to ensure water conservation becomes a habit and makes them resilient, understand what they can do to solve the water problem on their own.

-We present the story to the children with water games, sharing of experiences from water mentors who visit the schools, enrols the teachers on the vision, guides children and teachers to take a Water Pledge every month.
+We present stories to children with water mentors visiting schools, enrolling teachers on the vision, guiding children to take a Water Pledge every month.

-The RainReach mission is also to take Education on water to parents, and through the children and their videos and visits to neighbouring buildings to decision makers who can adopt these practices of Net Zero Water.
+RainReach also takes water literacy to parents through children.
+Videos and visits to neighbouring buildings help other decision makers to adopt practices for Net Zero Water.

 Join the movement.
 Do your bit to build strength in the next generation.